cs1302uga/cs1302-minesweeper-alpha/README.md

 your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Odin development server).
-You should be familiar with the majority of aspects of this project through your introductory programming course and the class exercises from 1302.
+You should be familiar with the majority of aspects of this project through your introductory programming course and the work so far from 1302.
 However, you may also be asked to do things that you have never been given explicit directions for before.
 This is just a part of software development.
 Sometimes you need to research how to solve a problem in order to implement a solution.
 That being said,